Whiteboard animation

-Whiteboard animation is the process of which an author physically draws and records an illustrated story using a whiteboard, or whiteboard-like surface, and marker pens.
+Whiteboard animation is the process in which an author physically draws and records an illustrated story using a whiteboard, or whiteboard-like surface, and marker pens.
 The animations frequently are aided with narration by script.
 The authors commonly use time-lapsed drawing and stop motion animation to liven hand-drawn illustrations, with YouTube used as a common platform.
 It is also used in television and internet advertisements to communicate with consumers in a personal way.
 The earliest videos made using Whiteboard Animation were published in 2009 on YouTube, used mostly for experimental purposes until developing into a storytelling device, focusing mostly on narratives and educational explanations.

 Description

 "Whiteboard animation" refers to a specific type of presentation that uses the process of creating a series of drawn pictures on a whiteboard that are recorded in sequence and then played back to create an animated presentation.
 The actual effect of whiteboard animation is time-lapse, or stop-motion.
 The actual sequential frame by frame animation is rarely used but has been incorporated.
 Other terms are "video scribing" and "animated doodling".
 These video animation styles are now seen in many variations and have taken a turn into many other animation styles.
 With the introduction of software to create whiteboard animations, the process has many different manifestations of varying quality.
 Those who use whiteboard animation are typically businesses and educators.